Looking for an easier way to add professional color effects and creative adjustments to your photos?

 How the Polygon Tool Works

-The Polygon tool is a new addition to version 7.
-This tool allows you to create the exact shape that you need to select your subject.
-Similar to regular Control Points, adjustments will be confined to the area within the polygon, ensuring precise control over localized edits.
+The Polygon tool was a new addition to version 7.
+This tool allows you to create the exact shape you need to select your subject.
+Similar to regular Control Points, adjustments are confined to the area within the polygon, ensuring precise control over localized edits.

 Here’s how to use the Polygon tool:

-1. Apply a filter then click on the Polygon tool icon.
+- Apply a filter, then click on the Polygon tool icon.

 Now, with your mask created, apply your desired adjustments.